Aries298/Google-Kickstart-Solutions/README.md

 # Google-Kickstart-Solutions
-Contains solutions for the Google Kickstart 2021 challenges
+Contains solutions for the Google Kickstart challenges.
+Feel free to use as a reference of modify.